Primitive Baptists: A cappella singing

 Primitive Baptists generally do not play musical instruments as part of their worship services.
 They believe that all church music should be a cappella because there is no New Testament command to play instruments, but only to sing.
+They are noted for their singing schools and shape note singing.
 Further, they connect musical instruments in the Old Testament with "many forms and customs, many types and shadows, many priests with priestly robes, many sacrifices, festivals, tithings" that they see as having been abolished; "had they been needed in the church Christ would have brought them over".

 African-American Primitive Baptists may not share the general Primitive Baptist opposition to musical instruments, however.